Improving the accuracy of nearest-neighbor classification using principled construction and stochastic sampling of training-set centroids: Introduction

 \section{Introduction}

-Machine learning, used successfully for many years in fields such as image recognition\c{lecun2015deep,nasrabadi2007pattern,lecun1990handwritten,hinton1997modeling} and game playing\c{quinlan1983learning, samuel1959some}, is becoming established in the physical sciences\c{ferguson2018machine}.
-Machine learning has been used to calculate thermodynamic quantities of molecular systems, both classical\c{desgranges2018new,portman2017sampling} and quantum\c{mills2017deep,artrith2018constructing,singraber2018density}, and to predict the outcome of nonequilibrium processes such as self-assembly\c{thurston2018machine}.
-Certain ideas, such as sampling by Monte Carlo simulation, are widely used in both machine learning\c{andrieu2003introduction,levy2018generalizing} and the physical sciences\c{frenkel2001understanding}, and it is natural to expect physical concepts, and methods developed in the physical sciences, to be used increasingly to study and improve machine-learning tools\c{kossio2018growing}.
-Here we show that simple physics-inspired ideas of coarse graining and sampling can be used to improve the efficiency and accuracy of a simple memory-based classification algorithm.
+Machine learning, used for many years in fields such as image recognition\c{lecun2015deep,nasrabadi2007pattern,lecun1990handwritten,hinton1997modeling} and game playing\c{quinlan1983learning, samuel1959some}, is becoming established in the physical sciences\c{ferguson2018machine}.
+Machine learning has been used to calculate thermodynamic quantities of molecular systems, both classical\c{desgranges2018new,portman2017sampling} asnd quantum\c{mills2017deep,artrith2018constructing,singraber2018density}, and to predict and guide the outcome of nonequilibrium processes such as self-assembly\c{thurston2018machine,whitelam2020learning}.
+It is also natural to expect physical concepts, and methods developed in the physical sciences, to be used increasingly to study and improve machine-learning tools\c{kossio2018growing}.
+Here we show that physics-inspired ideas of coarse graining and sampling can be used to improve the efficiency and accuracy of nearest-neighbor image classification.

 A conceptually simple method of image recognition is to assign to a test-set image the type of the most similar training-set image\c{zhang2007ml,bhatia2010survey,fritzke1995growing,nova2014review,marsland2002self}.
-The accuracy of such an approach is limited by the method of image comparison, and by the extent to which the training-set data ``samples'' configuration space.
-In \f{fig0}(a) we show 36 examples of 3s and 5s taken from the MNIST training set\c{lecun1998gradient,mnist_web}, which makes clear that a single concept can be represented by many different configurations.
-One way to better sample configuration space is to synthetically expand the set of training data, e.g. by effecting elastic distortions of digits\c{lecun1998gradient}.
+The accuracy of such an approach is limited by the method of image comparison, and by the extent to which the training-set data ``sample'' configuration space.
+In \f{fig0}(a) we show 36 examples of 3s and 5s taken from the MNIST data set, which consists of hand-drawn digits\c{lecun1998gradient}, to emphasize that a single concept can be represented by many different configurations.
+One way to better sample configuration space is to synthetically expand the set of training data, e.g. by effecting translations or elastic distortions of digits\c{lecun1998gradient}.
 One drawback of such approaches is that they require prior knowledge of the concept to be classified.

+Here we use the MNIST and Fashion-MNIST\c{xiao2017fashion} data sets to show that principled coarse graining and sampling can be used to substantially reduce error rates of memory-based, nearest-neighbor classifier schemes without requiring information beyond that contained in the training set.